Hydro-Homiez/water-wheel-it-2/README.md

 - Press OK to confirm the environment and exit out of settings.
 5. Open the terminal located on the bottom left-hand corner.
 Make sure that (venv) appears before the C:\ path.
 If not, set up your interpreter again (Step 4).
 6. Run the pip install commands for flask and flask_sql alchemy.
-a. pip install flask
+- pip install flask
-b. pip install flask-sql-alchemy
+- pip install flask-sqlalchemy
 7. Use the command python app.py to run the project.

 ## Resources
 For HTML and Python, doing all the interactive exercises should be enough to explain the basics.
 For Flask, I suggest watching the whole video.
-If there are any unfamiliar words, I would recommend researching them to understand them.
+If there are any unfamiliar phrases, I would recommend researching them to understand them.
 - HTML:
 https://www.w3schools.com/html/